justmat/silos/README.md

   * Control macros:
     * each of the norns encoders has an accompanying macro slot.
-    * first add controls to the macro slot you want to use.
+    * first add controls to the macro slot you want to use
     * ``macro encoder_id track control_number multiplier``
         * ``macr 3 1 8 .5`` = add track 1 density to macro 3 at half strength
     * then enable the macro
     * ``enc enc_id macro state``
         * ``enc 3 macro 1`` = enable macro control on encoder 3
     * disable the macro by setting its state to 0